The anti-abortion activists targeting women in Romania

 “Of course the government doesn’t pass any laws to ban abortion, but they don’t have to do that,” says Andrada Cilibiu, of the organisation Centrul Filia, a women’s rights advocacy group.
 “Any doctor can deny a procedure if it’s against his or her moral beliefs.”

-The struggle for abortion access is playing out across European countries, including in Poland, where the procedure was severely restricted in 2020 by the rightwing government.
+The struggle for abortion access is playing out across European countries, including in Poland, where the procedure was severely restricted in 2020 by the right-wing government.
 But the issue is especially poignant in Romania.
-It was in this eastern European nation that Ceausescu , a megomaniacal Communist Party apparatchik who rose to become the country’s long-time ruler, issued Decree 770 in 1966, outlawing contraception and all abortions except in the most dire of circumstances.
+It was in this eastern European nation that Ceausescu, a megomaniacal Communist Party apparatchik who rose to become the country’s long-time ruler, issued Decree 770 in 1966 outlawing contraception and all abortions except in the most dire of circumstances.

 The aim of the policy was to increase Romania’s population, but it ended up yielding entire generations of orphans as well as a cottage industry of back-alley or at-home abortions that led to the deaths of at least 10,000 women and the disfigurement and trauma of many more over a period of 23 years.
 State security operatives would hover at hospitals, forcing women bleeding from botched abortions to give up the names of underground clinics they had gone to before they could be treated.
 Romanian cemeteries became dotted with the graves of young women who died of botched procedures.